U.S. Route 11 in New York: South of Syracuse

 The highway follows Salina Street through most of Syracuse and its southern suburbs, passing through residential areas with occasional commercial stretches until reaching downtown.
 US 11 is parallel to Onondaga Creek for most of its length in Syracuse.
 It intersects NY 173 in the North Valley neighborhood, then passes through Brighton, where the surroundings remain largely residential with some businesses and churches.
 In Southwest, US 11 shifts east at Raynor Avenue to follow State Street.
 As it enters the southern reaches of downtown, the Oncenter complex is a prominent feature on the west side of the highway, with the Everson Museum of Art on the east side.
 NY 92 terminates from the east as East Genesee Street.
-Erie Boulevard (NY 5) intersects the highway three blocks beyond here, followed by the western terminus of NY 290 after US 11 crosses under I-81 and I-690.
+Erie Boulevard (NY 5) intersects the highway three blocks beyond here, followed by the western terminus of NY 290 after US 11 crosses under I-81 Bus and I-690.
 After passing St. Joseph's Hospital in Near Northeast, US 11 switches back to follow Salina Street through the southern part of Washington Square, where it has a junction with NY 298 (Court Street).
 The route then turns north-northeastward on Wolf Street, which it follows through the remainder of Washington Square and into the northern suburbs of Syracuse.